Loading...

 Common measurement equivalents in grams

-It is safe to eat raw if it is labeled 'sushi-grade' or 'sashimi-grade,' which indicates it has been commercially frozen to kill potential parasites.
-Always buy from a reputable fishmonger to ensure proper handling and freshness.
+It is safe only if it is 'sushi-grade' or 'sashimi-grade,' meaning it has been handled and frozen specifically to kill parasites.

 raw yellowtail fish is a versatile ingredient found in cuisines around the world.
 With 146 calories per 100g and 23.1 grams of protein, it's a nutritious addition to many dishes.